-Sievi Capital Plc’s Business Review for January–September 2022
+Sievi Capital Plc’s Business Review for January–March 2023

-This is the summary of the Business Review for January–September 2022.
+This is the summary of the Business Review for January–March 2023.
 The full Business Review is attached to this release and is also available on the company’s website at www.sievicapital.fi

 Figures in parentheses are figures from the corresponding period in the previous year, unless indicated otherwise.
 Information in the Business Review is unaudited.
 Sievi Capital does not consolidate the data of its subsidiaries into Group-level calculations line item by line item but recognises investments in the companies at fair value through profit or loss.

-Sievi Capital does not consolidate the data of its subsidiaries into Group-level calculations line item by line item but recognises investments in the companies at fair value through profit or loss.
+Sievi Capital does not consolidate the figures of its subsidiaries into Group-level calculations line item by line item.
+Instead, investments in the companies are recognised at fair value through profit or loss.
 Changes in the fair values of the investments have a material impact on Sievi Capital’s results.
 In addition to the target companies’ own development, factors that influence the development of the fair values of the investments include, for instance, the general development of different sectors and national economies as well as changes in their outlooks, the development of stock market and interest rates and other factors beyond Sievi Capital’s control.
-Furthermore, the coronavirus pandemic increases uncertainty when it comes to anticipating development.
+The coronavirus pandemic and impacts of the war in Ukraine also increase uncertainty in projections of future development.

-Sievi Capital’s financial target is a return on equity of at least 13%, the achievement of which the company considers to be realistic in the long term.
+The financial target for Sievi Capital’s private equity investment activities is a return on equity of at least 13%, the achievement of which the company considers to be realistic in the long term.
 Due to the nature of the business, the company’s short-term result development is subject to volatility that is difficult to predict.
-Therefore, Sievi Capital does not provide an estimate of the result development in 2022.
+Therefore, Sievi Capital does not provide an estimate of the development of its result in 2023.
+Sievi Capital’s new strategy and financial targets will be discussed in more detail at the Capital Markets Day to be held in autumn 2023.

 SIEVI CAPITAL PLC